jayjlawrence/gentelella-rails/README.md

 # Gentelella Rails

-This is mostly an experimental effort to inject the Gentelella theme into Rails assets pipeline.
+This is gem to easily bring the Gentelella theme into a Rails project.

-My goal in building this gem was to learn:

-  * how to automate bower updates
+The Gentelellia Theme version in this release is 1.4.0 and this version's gem build is 2.

+This gem:

-  * package up only the files needed for the gem to function in production
+  * packages up only the files needed for the gem to function in production
   * load everything up with just one or two requires in the Rails app that uses it
+  * automates bower updates

-Beware that this gem furnishes a fairly comprehensive theme and pulls in *many* other libraries such as:
+This gem furnishes a comprehensive theme and pulls in *many* other javascript libraries such as:

   * jquery and jquery_ujs
   * bootstrap-sass and font-awesome-sass